-We want to record your contact information and check whether you can keyboard/ write German characters.
+We want to record your contact information and check whether you can handle the German special characters.
 If you do not have your own internet provider and email service, you should get PSU internet and email access ("Odin") right away (<www.account.pdx.edu>), or arrange some other email and internet service.
-After you have read all 4 pages of this orientation sheet, go to the course website and, under "schedule / assignments / course documents," find and read "Assignment #1 Scoring Guide."
-Then, using the email address that you want your instructor to use to contact you, send your instructor the following email:
+After you have read all of this orientation sheet, go to the course website and, under "schedule / assignments / course documents," find and read "Assignment #1 Scoring Guide."
+Then, using the email address that you want your instructor to use to contact you, retype (not just copy and paste) the German message below, adjust it to fit the time of day and your name, and email it to your instructor: